 Cuban-American judge from Florida on Trump high court list

-FLORIDA, United States (AP) — A daughter of Cuban exiles who has had a swift rise as a lawyer and judge is on President Donald Trump's shortlist to replace Ruth Bader Ginsburg on the US Supreme Court.
+MIAMI, Florida (AP) — A daughter of Cuban exiles who has had a swift rise as a lawyer and judge is on President Donald Trump's short list to replace Ruth Bader Ginsburg on the US Supreme Court.

-The president said yesterday that he does not personally know Barbara Lagoa, 52, but praised her as "terrific".
-Barely veiled was the fact that, as a Cuban-American from South Florida's city of Hialeah, her selection could benefit Trump in the November 3 election — when Florida could be the ultimate kingmaker.
+The president said today that he does not personally know Barbara Lagoa, 52, but praised her as "terrific".
+Barely veiled was the fact that, as a Cuban-American from South Florida's city of Hialeah, her selection could benefit Trump in the November 3 election, when Florida could be the ultimate kingmaker.
 Lagoa grew up in a heavily Hispanic suburb of Miami.

 "My parents sacrificed to send me to Catholic school, further instilling in me an abiding faith in God that has grounded me and sustained me through the highs and lows of life," she said.